UWCS/stardust/content/news/archive/0102/2001-11-14-minnits-14-november-2001.md

 #### CAT 5

 We’re doing quite well with CAT5 sales - but we won’t buy another roll just test.
-Dave Apthorpe is still \`\`Busy’’; Alexis to keep chasing.
+Dave Apthorpe is still “Busy”; Alexis to keep chasing.